Chapter 2: The Master's and Education Specialist Degrees

 B. The Supervisory Committee

-Upon admission to a master’s or Education Specialist degree program, the student confers with the head of the academic program and selects an advisor or major professor pro tem from among the graduate faculty who are qualified to direct master’s students and who are willing to assume the responsibility.
-Upon the recommendation of the head of the academic program, the Dean of the Graduate School then appoints a supervisory committee consisting of the major professor, who chairs the committee, and at least two other members of the graduate faculty[1].
+Upon admission to a master’s or Education Specialist degree program, the student confers with the head of the academic program and selects or is assigned a major professor pro tem from among the graduate faculty who are qualified to direct master’s students and who are willing to assume the responsibility.
+All students with a program of study that includes a culminating experience must have a supervisory committee.
+In consultation between a student and their major professor, a supervisory committee, which consists of the major professor, who chairs the committee, and at least two other graduate faculty members is identified.
+Upon agreement of the selected members and approval of the graduate program director, the Graduate School is informed of the supervisory committee through the program of study1.
 In addition to the members recommended, the Dean of the Graduate School may appoint other members to the supervisory committee from the graduate faculty.
 All members of a student's supervisory committee participate as peers and have the responsibility for planning the program of study, advising the student, administering the final examination or evaluating the culminating experience, ensuring that University regulations and program requirements are met, and ensuring that the student’s master’s or Education Specialist program is of high quality.

 The supervisory committee also is responsible for ensuring that no conflicts of interest exist.
 Conflicts of interest to be avoided include those that may arise from personal or professional relationships between committee members, committee members and the student, with funding sources, and with any other stakeholders.